adrian-05/I2C-Array-library/README.md

 # Arduino-I2C-Array-Libery
-Sends Arrays via the I2C Bus
+It's al libery for Arduino that can send and recieve Arrays via the I2C bus from an Arduino